jbonjean/re-search/README.md

 re-search
 =========

-Simple incremental history search, implemented to be used with fish shell.
+Basic incremental history search, implemented to be used with fish shell.

 It doesn't support all the terminal implementations because of some ANSI escape sequences used, and is only tested on GNU/Linux.